ibexa/documentation-developer/docs/api/rest_api_responses.md

 ---
-description: REST API response codes define the status of the response received via API.
+description: REST API response code defines the status of the received response.
 ---

 # REST Responses